 Most people entering adulthood will eventually come to familiarize themselves with their credit scores.
 This is simply part of growing up.
 Whether it is related to getting approved for loans, mortgages, tenancy, or even job opportunities – people want to know whether you are capable and have history of paying off your debts.
 As such, it is extremely important to ensure that the information on your credit report is complete and accurate.
 Fortunately, the Fair Credit Reporting Act (FCRA) regulates how credit reporting agencies collect, distribute, and manage your information.
-The FCRA also gives people an avenue of relief when these agencies commit violations.
+The FCRA also gives people an avenue of relief when these agencies commit violations in Philadelphia.

 Common FCRA Violations